deanputney/git-wt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A common reaction to discovering git worktrees is "oh my god, why didn't I know about this sooner???"
-The worktree system is incredibly powerful, but it is difficult to adopt due to its poor naming and lack of organizational clarity.
+Although the worktree system is incredibly powerful, it is difficult to adopt due to lack of organizational clarity and inconvenient naming.

 git-wt aims to solve these problems: